kalina-dev/TaxEngine/README.md

 1. 	.NET 6: The framework used to build the web API.
 2. EF: ORM for data access when the requirements are extended further.
+3. MongoDb for tax management feature added.
-3. InMemory: For caching and in-memory operations.
+4. InMemory: For caching and in-memory operations.
-4. Serilog: Logging library in the Console.
+5. Serilog: Logging library in the Console.
-5. XUnit: Testing framework for unit tests.
+6. XUnit: Testing framework for unit tests.
-6. Docker support.
+7. Docker support.